 Harness Git Experience Quickstart

 This quickstart shows you how to enable and use Git Experience for your Harness resources, such as Pipelines.

 You'll learn how to:

-- Create and sync a new Pipeline with your Git repo.
+- Create and sync a Pipeline with your Git repo.

 Before You Begin